ZachJGreen/virtual-whiteboard/README.md

 # virtual-whiteboard
-p2p whiteboard to use with my classmate over long distance
+p2p whiteboard to use with my classmates over long distance